Always Tired? Could Anemia—or Something Else—Be the Cause

 What Is Anemia?

-Anemia occurs when your body doesn't have enough healthy red blood cells or hemoglobin—the protein in red blood cells that carries oxygen.
-Without enough oxygen-rich blood flowing to your organs and muscles, fatigue sets in quickly.
+Anemia occurs when your body doesn’t have enough healthy red blood cells or hemoglobin — the protein that delivers oxygen to your tissues.

 Common Symptoms of Anemia